weak-head/go-gitlab-ci/README.md

 } | base64 -w 0)
 ```

-This value is use as the `image.registry.dockerConfig` Helm chart value.
-This will allow pulling docker image from the GitLab container registry using the service account.
+Use this value for the `image.registry.dockerConfig` in the Helm chart.

+### Configure GitLab Helm registry

-### Access to private GitLab Helm registry
+This is setup and connection to the private GitLab Helm chart registry.

 ```sh
 # GitLab: Settings -> Repository -> Deploy tokens